This privacy notice will help you understand how Wonnacott Consulting Ltd (company no. 13727161), also uses and protects your personal data.

 • Third Parties – this is data about you that we may hold from referrals, resellers, purchasing data lists where we have Legitimate Interests or proactive marketing activity.
 Your personal data may also be provided to us by your employer.

 • Clients – Our main business activity is as a Processor for our clients.
-As such we will be passed personal data in the course of fulfilling our contracts.
+As such we will be passed personal data while fulfilling our contracts.

 What Data we Collect